On the semi-infinite Deligne--Lusztig varieties for $\mathrm{GSp}$: description of the connected components

 Here, since we only need to focus on the order of entries, we ignore multiplications by units.
-By unwinding equations (\ref{eqn:hredcomparison1}) and (\ref{eqn:hredcomparison2}), we also have estimates for the order of entries of $H$, and we have the desired inclusion.
-It finishes the proof. \end{proof}
+By unwinding equations (\ref{eqn:hredcomparison1}) and (\ref{eqn:hredcomparison2}), we {\cred obtain} estimates for the orders of the entries of $H$, {\cred and thus obtain} the desired inclusion. {\cred This} finishes the proof. \end{proof}

 \begin{lemma} Let $v \in \lac$ and $u \in \Lsymp$.
 We assume that we have

 Then we have

 \end{lemma}